-Permanent teeth are bound to the tongue.
-They are usually used only on less teeth and provide better long-term results than those removed.
+One disadvantage is teeth are bound to the tongue.
+This is usually used for lower teeth and provides better long-term results than those removed.
 Their biggest advantage is that they can never be lost, and the patient does not have to remember to enter it.

 Table of Contents

 Permanent retainers are made of flexible, stainless steel wire that attaches to each tooth.
 Usually, the wire is smooth and solid or has a braided quality.
 It attaches to your teeth and adjusts to your bite so that your teeth move and become curved.
 Permanent bottom retainers are joined to the back of the patient’s teeth.

 Orthodontists often recommend a reliable source from permanent dentists after breaks to prevent your teeth from returning to their original position.
 They are permanent because they are stuck to your teeth with toothpaste, usually just four to six teeth.